Behavioral Interview Questions:

 Planning and Organization/Time Management

-Every company wants to hire folks who have strong time management and organizational skills because every manager wants to know if you can effectively manage your time.
-Likewise, your future manager will want to know your approach to breaking down large projects into bite-sized chunks in order to meet deadlines and milestones.
+Every company wants to hire folks who have strong time management and organizational skills because every manager wants to know if you can effectively prioritize your workload and meet your deliverables.
+Likewise, your future manager wants to know how you approach large projects.
+How do you break down large projects into bite-sized chunks?
+What is your approach to scheduling tasks in order to meet deadlines and milestones?

 But just because time management skills are likely to be the most sought-after, don’t pretend that you have never missed a deadline or had to ask for an extension.
 The exhibition of time management and organizational skills also includes prioritization (as well as reprioritization) of tasks.
-And, how you communicate when things look to be off track.
+And, this will include how you communicate when things may be off track.

 Teamwork

-• Tell me about a recent situation in which you had to deal with a team member who wasn’t performing.
+- Tell me about a recent situation in which you had to deal with a team member who wasn’t performing.
 How did you address it?
+[Tips: Express how you worked to understand the root cause, and where appropriate, where you worked with the team member to come up with an improvement plan.
+Stick to the facts.
+Avoid being gossipy or coming across as judgmental.]

-• Describe a situation where you have had to work as part of a team to achieve a result.
+- Describe a situation where you have had to work as part of a team to achieve a result.
 What was your role and what was the outcome?
+[Tips: Describe your role.
+Not your title, but the role you took.
+Focus on the collaborative aspects of your role.
+Where possible, describe how you mentored, motivated, and encouraged the team to achieve a successful outcome.]

 Preparing for Behavioral Interview Questions isn’t Difficult…